Position

 Responsibilities:

-• Operate extrusion machines to produce products according to specifications.
+• Monitor and operate extrusion machinery to produce products according to specifications.

-• Follow safety protocols and maintain a clean work environment.
+• Follow safety protocols and procedures to ensure a safe working environment.

 Qualifications